ramya-t1156/DSA-Problem-Solving/2024-12-16/README.md

-# LeetCode Problem X - Final Array State After K Multiplications
+# LeetCode Problem 3264 - Final Array State After K Multiplications

 ## Problem Description
 You are given an integer array `nums`, an integer `k`, and a `multiplier`.
 You need to perform the following operation exactly `k` times: